infobip/infobip-rtc-js-1.x-deprecated/README.md

 });
 ```

 Most important part of call is definitively media that travels across subscribers.
-It can be handled in `established` event, there you have both local and remote media streams.
-Example how you can use them:
+It can be handled in `established` event, there you have remote media stream.
+Example how you can use it:

 ```
 outgoingCall.on('established', function(event) {
   console.log('Alice answered call!');
   document.getElementById('remote').srcObject = event.remoteStream;
-  document.getElementById('local').srcObject = event.localStream;
 });
 ```